In this section

 This guidance suggests ways to reduce the risk of each of the different ways the virus can spread.
 You may also identify other measures to reduce risk when carrying out your risk assessment.
 Some of the measures may help reduce the risk of more than one of the different ways the virus can spread.

-To reduce the risk of the virus spreading through aerosols, you should consider:
+To reduce the risk of the virus spreading through aerosols in the air, you should consider:

 Providing adequate ventilation: